top of page

 and Andre Holland (Moonlight, The Eddy).

-the whole experience led to his questionable decision to learn the bagpipes.... a choice that proved a winner when he was asked to play his best friend down the aisle on her wedding day in Scotland.
+It was during this period of time that he learned to play the bagpipes (not professionally!) a choice that proved a winner when he was asked to play his best friend down the aisle on her wedding day in Scotland.

 Extra Info / Background